What is eclampsia?

-Eclampsia are seizures during pregnancy and postpartum postbirth that are due to a condition called "preeclampsia" that is associated with high blodd pressure.
-Preeclampsia is a dangerous complication of pregnancy that typically affects women late in pregnancy and can progress to seizures.
-Symptoms of preeclampsia may include elevated blood pressure, edema, protein in urine and eventially eclampsia which is preeclamp;sia with seizures.
+Eclampsia can cause seizures during pregnancy and postpartum postbirth that are due to a condition called "preeclampsia" that is associated with high blood pressure.
+Preeclampsia is a dangerous complication of pregnancy that typically affects women late into a pregnancy and can progress to seizures.
+Symptoms of preeclampsia may include elevated blood pressure, edema, protein in urine, and eventually eclampsia which is preeclampsia with seizures.
 The condition is upgraded from preeclampsia to eclampsia when seizures develop.
-If a women has been diagnosed with a brain disorder that causes seizures prior to the pregnancy, however, seizures during pregnancy may have nothing to do with preeclampsia or diagnosed as eclampsia.

 There is no known definitive cause for eclampsia, but doctors do know the condition follows preeclampsia.
 Medical professionals monitor pregnant women during prenatal visits in hopes of finding early symptoms of preeclampsia.
 When detected early, doctors can work with patients, if symptoms are mild, to prolong pregnancy with lifestyle and dietary changes until the 36th or 37th week of pregnancy when the fetus is fully developed.
 Severe cases of preeclampsia may lead to eclampsia, maternal death or fetal death if left untreated, but early detection provides doctors time to prepare for premature birth.
 If severe preeclampsia is detected early, doctors will attempt to prolong the pregnancy to the 32nd week of pregnancy or longer, if possible.
 The only cure for preeclampsia is delivery.

 Are you at risk for preeclampsia?
 Take the test!